Jacoby6000/clone-hero-chart-db/README.md

 2014 ([video](https://www.youtube.com/watch?v=pVCkDZFSmVU&index=5&list=PLIpl4GKFQR6eXub6zaSren896Dfq4lUhs)/[slides](http://yowconference.com.au/slides/yowwest2014/Morris-ParametricityTypesDocumentationCodeReadability.pdf)),
 and is talked about in [lihaoyi's blog](http://www.lihaoyi.com/post/StrategicScalaStylePracticalTypeSafety.html)

+Violating any of the above guidelines is a direct violation of the official [Code of Conduct](./Code%20Of%20Conduct.md)

 Having some knowledge of type classes and functional programming concepts will go a long way to make working with this code easier.
 I highly recommend the [data61 fp course](https://github.com/data61/fp-course) if you are new to fp.